FireSon/BrandThus.Zigbee/README.md

 # BrandThus.Zigbee
 C# zigbee interface using Conbee2

-An example using a Ikea plug:
+An example using an Ikea plug:

 ```cs
 using BrandThus.Zigbee.Conbee;